fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Next we open up port 5000 both in the host as well as in the container, as this will be the port that Quart is assigned to listen on.

-Then we mount the current directory as volume inside the container, which will be called `counter_app`.
+Then we mount the current host's (Windows or Mac computer)directory as a volume inside the container, which will be aliased `counter_app`.
+This will allow us to code on the host machine and propagate those changes in the container instantly.

-The `links` statement describes that this container is connected to another service which we will call `db`, but inside the container it will be reachable as `mysql`.
+The `links` statement describes that this container is connected to another service which we will call `db`, but inside the container it will be reachable as `postgres`.

-We then assign the name of the container to be `counterappmysql_web_1` and instrust Docker Compose that it depends on the `db` service to be up.
+We then assign the name of the container to be `app_web_1` and instrust Docker Compose that it depends on the `db` service to be up.

-The next two statements, `stdin_open` abd `tty` are added so that we can do Python Debugger and examine it from outside the container.
+The next two statements, `stdin_open` abd `tty` are added so that we can execute the Python debugger and examine it from outside the container.

 The rest of the file is the environment variables.
 As you can see they are the same ones defined on the `.quartenv` file.

-Next we'll define the MySQL database docker instance:
+Next we'll define the Postgres database docker instance:

-{lang=yml,line-numbers=on,starting-line-number=25}
+{lang=yml,line-numbers=on,starting-line-number=24}

 ```
   db:
-    image: mysql:5.7
+    image: postgres:13-alpine
     restart: always
-    container_name: counterappmysql_db_1
+    container_name: app_db_1
     ports:
-      - "3306:3306"
+      - "5432:5432"
     environment:
-      MYSQL_USER: counter_user
-      MYSQL_PASSWORD: counter_password
-      MYSQL_ROOT_PASSWORD: rootpass
-      MYSQL_DATABASE: counter
+      POSTGRES_USER: app_user
+      POSTGRES_PASSWORD: app_password
+      POSTGRES_DB: app
 ```

 This is file is pretty much self-explanatory.
-We will use the MySQL 5.7 image, instruct the container to always restart, put a name for it and open port 3306 to the host.
+We will use the Postgres 13 alpine image, instruct the container to always restart, put a name for it and open port 5432 to the host, which is the standard Postgres port.

-[Save the file](https://github.com/fromzeroedu/quart-mysql-boilerplate/blob/step-8/docker-compose.yml).
+Save the file.
 We're now ready to test the Docker environment.

-One word of caution before you continue, if you have installed the packages locally using `pipenv`, make sure to delete the `.venv` folder before you build the containers, otherwise the packages will be copied to the container on the `ADD` step and `pipenv` won't be able to lock the packages.

 Also, double check that the folder where the application lives (in my case it's `/opt`) has been marked as shared inside the Docker client.